Skip to Main Content

 Rosa Baier, MPH

-Director, Center for Long-Term Care Quality and Innovation, Associate Professor of the Practice of Health Services, Policy and Practice
+Director, Center for Long-Term Care Quality and Innovation, Professor of the Practice of Health Services, Policy and Practice

 rosa_baier@brown.edu